Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'query', 'get_page_content', or other search-related tools.
-The description lacks any context for appropriate usage or when not to use it.
+No guidance is provided on when to use this search tool versus alternatives like 'query' or other tools.
+There are no usage examples, prerequisites, or exclusion criteria.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.